 Do you need an ‘all-round’ shoe that is suitable for all disciplines of CrossFit, or would you like for something which was created more for weight lifting?
 Are you planning to do rope climbing in them, and therefore need to be more durable?

-Crossfit shoes are typically built to appeal to the many gym exercises, allowing athletes to feel the floor, and supply a stable base for lifting.
+Crossfit footwear are typically built to appeal to the many gym exercises, allowing athletes to feel the floor, and supply a stable base for lifting.
 Too much cushioning makes you unstable when you’re lifting, which can cause major problems, so you need to find a compromise between cushioning and flexibility.

 Other shoes are designed specifically for weightlifting, for example, the Reebok CrossFit OLY Lifter.
 However they’re not suitable for running.